-If FG-3019 is approved and launched commercially to treat pancreatic cancer, we expect it to be used in combination instead of as monotherapy, and, likely competition for FG-3019 would be from other agents also seeking approval in combination with gemcitibine and nab-paclitaxel from companies such as NewLink Genetics Corporation, Merrimack Pharmaceuticals, Inc., Oncomed Pharmaceuticals, Inc, Momenta Pharmaceuticals Inc., Gilead Sciences Inc., Threshold Pharmaceuticals, Inc., and Halozyme Therapeutics, Inc. Gemcitabine and/or nab-paclitaxel are the current standard of care in the first-line treatment of metastatic pancreatic cancer.
-Celgene Corporation's Abraxane® (nab-paclitaxel) was launched in the U.S. and Europe in 2013 and 2014, and was the first drug approved in this disease in nearly a decade.
-Merrimack Pharmaceuticals, Inc. has completed a pivotal Phase 3 clinical trial of MM-398 for the treatment of patients with metastatic pancreatic cancer who have previously failed treatment with gemcitabine.
-In November 2014, Merrimack announced that it had received Fast Track designation from the FDA and intended to start the NDA submission process in December 2014 with the goal of completing the NDA submission in the first quarter, or early in the second quarter, of 2015.
+If FG-3019 is approved and launched commercially to treat pancreatic cancer, we expect it to be used in combination instead of as monotherapy, and, likely competition for FG-3019 would be from other agents also seeking approval in combination with gemcitibine and nab-paclitaxel from companies such as NewLink Genetics Corporation, Merrimack Pharmaceuticals, Inc., Momenta Pharmaceuticals Inc., Gilead Sciences Inc., and Halozyme Therapeutics, Inc. Gemcitabine and/or nab-paclitaxel are the current standard of care in the first-line treatment of metastatic pancreatic cancer.
+Celgene Corporation's Abraxane (nab-paclitaxel) was launched in the U.S. and Europe in 2013 and 2014, and was the first drug approved in this disease in nearly a decade.
+On October 22, 2015, Merrimack Pharmaceuticals Inc., announced that it had received FDA approval for the use of ONIVYDE (irinotecan liposome injection) for the treatment of patients with metastatic adenocarcinoma of the pancreas after disease progression following gemcitabine-based therapy.

-If FG-3019 is approved and launched commercially to treat Duchenne muscular dystrophy ("DMD"), FG-3019 may face competition for some patients from Sarepta Therapeutics, Inc, as well as BioMarin, and PTC Therapeutics, Santhera Pharmaceuticals, Pfizer,

-Summit plc and Tivorsan Pharmaceuticals.
-BioMarin recently completed its acquisition of Prosensa Holding, N.V.
-Prosensa, along with Sarepta, have entered clinical development with therapeutics based on exon-skipping technology which seeks to help patients produce functioning forms of the dystrophin protein.
-PTC Therapeutics' product ataluren (TranslarnaTM) received conditional approval in Europe in 2014.
-Translarna targets a different set of DMD patients from those being targeted by Prosensa's and Sarepta's existing exon-skipping therapeutics (which skip exon-51); however it is also limited to a subset of patients who carry a specific mutation.
+If FG-3019 is approved and launched commercially to treat DMD, FG-3019 may face competition for some patients from Sarepta Therapeutics, Inc, as well as BioMarin, and PTC Therapeutics, Santhera Pharmaceuticals, Pfizer, Summit plc and Tivorsan Pharmaceuticals.
+BioMarin along with Sarepta, have entered clinical development with therapeutics based on exon-skipping technology which seeks to help patients produce functioning forms of the dystrophin protein.
+As there are multiple distinct mutations of the dystrophin gene that cause DMD, each exon skipping therapy targets only one specific mutation, treating only a subset of DMD patients (for example, exon-51 targets approximately 13% of DMD patients).
+BioMarin and Sarepta are researching and developing clinical candidates for many of the specific mutations in the dystrophin gene.
+PTC Therapeutics' product ataluren (Translarna TM) received conditional approval in Europe in 2014 and a Refuse to File letter from the FDA in March 2016.
+Translarna targets a different set of DMD patients from those being targeted by BioMarin's and Sarepta's existing exon-skipping therapeutics; however it is also limited to a subset of patients who carry a specific mutation.
 Conversely, FG-3019 is intended to treat DMD patients without limitation to type of mutation.
-Santhera Pharmaceuticals recently reported positive Phase 3 data with its drug idebenone (Raxone®/Catena®) in a trial measuring changes in lung function for DMD patients.
+Santhera Pharmaceuticals recently reported positive Phase 3 data with its drug idebenone (Raxone ® /Catena ®) in a trial measuring changes in lung function for DMD patients.
 Idebenone is a synthetic short-chain benzoquinone and a cofactor for the enzyme NAD(P)H:quinone oxidoreductase (NQO1).
 Pfizer's product candidate, which is in Phase 2 development, is an antibody targeting myostatin which is a protein that regulates muscle growth.
 The goal of the program is to increase muscle growth and muscle strength in patients with DMD.
 Summit plc and Tivorsan Pharmaceuticals are both working on drugs involving the utrophin pathway.
 Utrophin is a protein similar to dystrophin.
-Summit is conducting a Phase 1b trial and Tivorsan is conducting preclinical work.
+Summit has completed a Phase 1b trial and started a Pha

-If FG-5200 is approved and launched to treat corneal blindness resulting from partial thickness corneal damage in China, it is likely to compete with other products designed to treat corneal damage.
-For example, in April 2015, a subsidiary of China Regenerative Medicine International Limited received approval for their acellular porcine cornea stroma medical device to treat patients in China with corneal ulcers.
+If FG-5200 is approved and launched to treat corneal blindness resulting from partial thickness corneal damage without active inflammation and infection in China, it is likely to compete with other products designed to treat corneal damage.
+For example, in April 2015, a subsidiary of China Regenerative Medicine International Limited received approval for their acellular porcine cornea stroma medical device to treat patients in China with corneal ulcers and in April 2016, Guangzhou Yourvision Biotech Co.
+Ltd, a subsidiary of Guanhao Biotech, received approval for their acellular porcine cornea medical device to treat patients in China with infectious keratitis that does not respond to drug treatment.